What are the sources of payments law in your jurisdiction?

 The banking sector was the first sector to be designated for data sharing under the Open Banking regime.
 The CDR rules for data sharing in the banking sector came into force on 6 February 2020 and consumers were able to consent to their bank sharing data with accredited data recipients from July 2020.

-As of 1 July 2022, individual Australian bank customers could direct data holders to share customer data with accredited third parties across a full suite of banking products.
-The major ADIs must also facilitate data sharing by business consumers, partnerships, and secondary users and joint accounts.
-Non-major ADIs were required to deliver the same from 1 November 2022.
+As of 1 July 2022, individual Australian bank customers have been able to direct data holders to share customer data with accredited third parties across a full suite of banking products.
+The major ADIs have also been required to facilitate data sharing by business consumers, partnerships, and secondary users and joint accounts.
+Non-major ADIs have been required to deliver the same requirements since 1 November 2022, at which stage the roll out of CDR in the banking sector reached completion and commenced in the energy sector.

 Action initiation